youzan/vant/src/submit-bar/README.md

 ### Loading

-`submit` event will not triggerd when loading.
+`submit` event will not triggered when loading.

 ```html
 <van-submit-bar